 For first time rowers, we suggest that you plan your first rowing voyage for a Saturday morning.
 Also, we recommend that you call to ensure that non impromptu activities have been planned for the day.
+Rowing memberships are open to all people 18 years and older.
 For more information or for daily scheduling questions call: (781)-925-5433.

 Where: Windmill Point Boathouse, 185 Main Street, Hull